mossblaser/place-and-route-interchange-format/README.md

 algorithms.
 Initially, the following files are provided which describe the
 problem:

-* `vertices_resources.json`: Enumerates each vertex in the graph and the resources it consumes.
+* `graph.json`: Enumerates each vertex in the graph and the resources it consumes.
+Also enumerates the edges between the vertices.
-* `nets.json`: Enumerates the nets which connect those vertices together.
-* `machine.json`: Describes a SpiNNaker machine (dimensions, available resources) into which the application must be mapped.
+* `machine.json`: Describes a SpiNNaker machine (dimensions, available resources) into which the application must be placed and routed.
 * `constraints.json`: Describes a set of constraints on how the application should be placed/routed etc.